Save $58 in your first 30 days.

 • For patentable and copyrightable subject matter: protection runs for the same period as government IP rights because the U.S. Constitution requires protection be time limited and Originals seek to coexist harmoniously with patents and copyrights.

-• For other subject matter (like trade secrets, digital assets, NFTs, goodwill, etc.): protection may be perpetual, as long as the Original remains active through the timely payment of fees and enforceable under law.
+• For other subject matter (like trademarks, trade secrets, digital assets, NFTs, goodwill, etc.): protection may be perpetual, as long as rights are preserved and the Original remains active through the timely payment of fees and enforceable under law.

-Originals are designed to cost only a fraction of government IP costs for worldwide protection.
-From the U.S. government only, IP costs range from $250 (trademarks) to $20,000+ (patents).
-Originals offer worldwide contractual protection at significantly lower filing and maintenance fees (plus optional update fees).
+Originals are designed to cost only a fraction of government IP costs for worldwide, and even universal, protection.
+From the U.S. government alone, IP costs range from $250 (trademarks) to $20,000+ (patents).
+Originals offer universal contractual protection at significantly lower filing and maintenance fees (plus optional update fees).

 Yes.
 Originals are not a replacement for government IP rights.
 Many creators choose to: